TG-UserBot/TG-UserBot/docs/source/basic/heroku.rst

 .. note::
     This guide only shows how to generate a Redis session and deploy the bot to `Heroku`_.

-We would encourange you to use Termux, an app available on the Play Store.
+We would encourange you to use `Termux`_, an app available on the Play Store.
 Open the same and follow along.

 .. contents::